Dispader/gradle-war-integration-test-example/README.md

 * `./gradlew test` - Runs the unit tests.
 * `./gradlew integrationTest` - Deploys the application to Jetty, and runs the integration tests.

-# known issues

-* on failed integration test runs, the Jetty server fails to halt, and must be killed manually

 [![Analytics](https://ga-beacon.appspot.com/UA-61184208-1/chromeskel_a/readme)](https://github.com/igrigorik/ga-beacon)